hexadecimalDinosaur/octoprint-cli/README.md

 Colored and formatted text is not available on Windows systems due to the lack of support on cmd and powershell terminals

+The program requires the API key to have all permissions to run

 ## Dependencies

 Can be found in `requirements.txt`